-(The first time they played such a game, I went with my father, who was always involved with music.
-He went for the bands as much as for the game.
-When halftime came, and he saw a historically black school's marching band for the first time, he was thrilled.
-When the Rutgers band came on after them, the home fans booed them, knowing full well they couldn't meet the same standard.)
+The first time Rutgers played such a game, I went with my father, who was always involved with music.
+He went to watch the bands as much as for the game.
+When halftime came, and he, a native of Newark before it became a majority-black (now majority-Hispanic) city, saw a historically black school's marching band for the first time, he was thrilled.
+When the Rutgers band came on after them, the home fans booed them, knowing full well they couldn't meet the same standard.

 College football hasn't been as big in New Jersey as the NFL since the Giants got good in the 1950s, and when Joe Namath made the Jets matter in 1968, that was pretty much it for Rutgers and Princeton, then both "small college."
 In the 1970s, Rutgers made a commitment to play what they called "big-time football," and Princeton wanted to stay in the Ivy League.
 Rutgers went big and, for the most part, has spectacularly failed; Princeton stayed at their level, and has, more often than not, done very well.

 According to a map based on Facebook "Likes," showing each County in the country, the New York Giants are the leading NFL team in the New Jersey Counties of Sussex, Passaic, Bergen, Warren, Morris, Essex, Hudson, Hunterdon, Somerset, Union, Middlesex, Monmouth and Ocean -- all of North Jersey, and all of Central Jersey except Mercer.
 The Philadelphia Eagles were tops in the Counties of Mercer, Burlington, Camden, Gloucester, Salem, Cumberland, Atlantic and Cape May -- all of South Jersey except for Ocean, plus Mercer.